kserve/website/docs/get_started/first_isvc.md

     ```
 !!!
 Warning
     Do not deploy `InferenceServices` in control plane namespaces (i.e. namespaces with `control-plane` label).
 The webhook is configured
-    in a way to skip these namespaces to avoid any privillage escalations.
+    in a way to skip these namespaces to avoid any privilege escalations.
 Deploying InferenceServices to these namespaces will result in the storage initializer not being
     injected into the pod, causing the pod to fail with the error `No such file or directory: '/mnt/models'`.

 ### 3. Check `InferenceService` status.